-Some of the most down-to-earth amazing people that I have ever met, are right here in Alaska.
+Some of the most amazing down-to-earth people I have ever met are right here in Alaska.

 I hope these links have offered value to your research!

-Moving to Alaska has been one of the most rewarding things we have ever done, regardless of the rough start!
-If you have any questions, please reach out or comment below!
+Moving to Alaska has been one of the most rewarding things we have ever done, regardless of the rough start.